jamesbowles/MinecraftSplitscreenSteamdeck/README.md

      - PrismLauncher download and CLI verification
      - Instance creation (4 separate Minecraft instances for splitscreen)
      - PollyMC download and configuration
+     - Automatic Java version detection and installation (if needed)
      - Mod downloads with Fabric compatibility verification
      - Automatic cleanup of temporary files